car251290/Expressbeer/README.md

 There are a few types of HTTP methods that I know before build a REST API.
 These are the methods that correspond to the CRUD tasks:
 Node.js body parsing middleware.
 Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
-Learn about the anatomy of an HTTP transaction in Node.js.

 ### POST: Used to submit data, typically used to create new entities or edit already existing entities
 ### GET: Used to request data from the server, typically used to read data